ryanjafari/ryan-jafari.com/src/app/articles/there-are-some-things-you-should-know-about-apple/page.md

 * Their track record on "right to repair" is super fishy.
 The long and short of it is they've changed their tune, a little bit, but you can see right through it.
 It's kind of like a drug that is illegal until someone in government can find a way to get their cut off its sales.
 I used to live down the block from [this guy's shop](https://www.youtube.com/channel/UCl2mFZoRqjw_ELax4Yisf6w), who can fill you in a bit more.
 * Working until 4 am is a badge of honor.
 At first, various random rumors I heard on the internet, then confirmed by a friend of a friend who works there.
 Apple isn't a place you stay for a long time, just to put a few years on the resume.

 I'll try and keep this updated with some more thoughts as they come to me, but for now, I've got to run.
+I await my cease & desist letter.